 AXA1665-001 was a two-part, 15-day controlled crossover Non-IND, IRB-Approved Clinical Study to assess the safety, tolerability and physiological impact on the normal structures and functions of the liver in subjects with mild and moderate hepatic insufficiency.
 The purpose of Part 1 was to evaluate the response (i.e., tolerability, changes in endogenous amino acid levels and plasma ammonia) to a standard 35-gram protein shake.
 A total of 23 subjects participated in Part 1.
 Part 2 utilized a crossover design comprising two 15-day periods separated by a 14-day washout.
 Subjects were domiciled in the Clinical Research Unit during each period, but not during the washout.
 Sixteen subjects participated in Part 2.
-All subjects in Part 2 were provided with well-balanced meals, a daily exercise regimen of 30 minutes of walking at their usual pace per day, other than Days 1, 8, and 15, and a mandatory late-evening snack, or LES.
+All subjects in Part 2 were provided with well-balanced protein rich meals, a daily exercise regimen of 30 minutes of walking at their usual pace per day (other than on Days 1, 8, and 15), and a daily mandatory late-evening snack, or LES.
 LES alone has been shown in previous studies to reverse anabolic resistance and sarcopenia of cirrhosis with improved quality of life parameters in cirrhotic patients.
-The 16 subjects in Part 2 were split into two groups: Group 1 (n=7) received only LES in Period 1 and, after a 14-day washout, received AXA1665 4.9g three times a day, or TID (14.7g/day) in Period 2; Group 2 (n=9) received AXA1665 14.7g TID (44.1g/day) in Period 1 and, after a 14-day washout, received only LES in Period 2.
+The 16 subjects in Part 2 were split into two groups: Group 1 (n=7) received only LES in Period 1 and, after a 14-day washout, received AXA1665 4.9g three times a day, or TID (14.7g/day) and LES in Period 2; Group 2

+(n=9) received AXA1665 14.7g TID (44.1g/day) and LES in Period 1 and, after a 14-day washout, received only LES in Period 2.

-Study design for AXA1665-001, a two-part, 15-day controlled crossover Non-IND, IRB-Approved Clinical Study to assess the safety, tolerability and physiological impact of AXA1665 on the normal structures and functions of the liver in subjects with mild and moderate hepatic insufficiency.
-AA=amino acid; D=day; WO=washout.
+Study design for AXA1665-001, a two-part, 15-day controlled crossover Non-IND, IRB-Approved Clinical Study to assess the safety, tolerability and physiological impact of AXA1665 on the normal structures and functions of the liver in subjects with mild and moderate hepatic insufficiency (Child-Pugh Class A and B).
+AA=amino acid; D=day; W/O=washout.

-Primary Safety & tolerability Clinical adverse events, or AEs, vital signs, electrocardiograms, or EKGs, clinical laboratory parameters, including standard chemistry and hematology panels, plasma ammonia, albumin, total protein and other liver function tests Secondary PK of AXA1665 constituents and endogenous amino acid levels FR Valine-to-phenylalanine ratio, or VPR Physiological assessments Normal Structure Body composition via bioimpedance to assess lean and fat mass compartments Normal Function • Handgrip strength, timed chair stands and balance to derive a composite score called the liver frailty index, or the LFI
+Primary Safety & tolerability Clinical adverse events, or AEs, vital signs, electrocardiograms, or ECGs, clinical laboratory parameters, including standard chemistry and hematology panels, plasma ammonia, albumin, total protein and other liver function tests Secondary PK of AXA1665 constituents and endogenous amino acid levels FR Valine-to-phenylalanine ratio, or VPR Physiological assessments Normal StructureBody composition via bioimpedance to assess lean and fat mass compartments Normal Function Handgrip strength, timed chair stands and balance to derive a composite score called the liver frailty index, or the LFI

-^{} FR, VPR and LFI appear to have prognostic significance in subjects with cirrhosis and end-stage liver disease based on emerging scientific literature.
+FR, VPR and LFI are believed to have prognostic significance in subjects with cirrhosis and end-stage liver disease based on emerging scientific literature.